 Spa, gardens, gym, library, stash of CDs and DVDs, Wii consoles (on request), free WiFi throughout.
 In rooms: flatscreen TVs, iPad (on request), locally made bath products.
 Villas have kitchenettes.
 Only the Sant' Andrea and Aenas suites have in-room air-conditioning, but portable units are available for other categories on request; the hilltop hotel gets enough of a natural breeze that air-conditioning isn't needed through most of the hotel.

 Our favourite rooms

-Do you want a romantic private garden, or a supply of logs and your own wood-burning fireplace?
+Do you want a romantic private garden, a supply of logs or your own wood-burning fireplace?
 Book your spacious Suite accordingly.
 The villas are an excellent option for families, with plenty of space (ranging from two–six bedrooms), cosy living rooms and neat kitchens.
-All rooms are designed to evoke rural romance: wood-beamed ceilings, elegant, slender-framed four posters (in some rooms), original artworks and agricultural knick-knacks hanging on walls, alcoves dressed with colourful pot plants and straw hats hanging on hooks.
+Designed by Ilaria Miani, the rooms evoke rural romance: wood-beamed ceilings, elegant, slender-framed four posters (in some rooms), original artworks and agricultural knick-knacks hanging on walls, and fresh flowers from the hotel's gardens.

-The glittering turquoise pool surveys the verdant Val d’Orcia and is surrounded by lavender.
+The glittering turquoise infinity pool surveys the verdant Val d’Orcia and is surrounded by lavender.

 The spa brings the rustic surroundings indoors; trees snake through tables, baskets of fruit and fragrant herbs are dotted throughout the lobby.
 There are soothing treatment rooms, underground hot and cold pools, a hammam, countryside-view heated pool and garden-view relaxation lounge.
 Treatments use natural lotions and potions, sourced from a 13th-century Florentine farmacia, Santa Maria Novella and hammam-inspired Charme D’Oriente products.
 There are facials to soothe and illuminate, rose-scented moisturising treatments, massages, and scrubs are some of the heavenly offerings; however, the signature treatments are rather special, whether you're submerged in a perfumed bath, slathered in Etruscan mud, or opt for the full shebang, the Full Monteverdi, a 30-minute soak followed by a 75-minute massage.
 The gym is a four-minute walk away.

 The hotel hosts artists in residence and decorates bedrooms with their work: if you like what you see, buy a print or painting to take back home.